owang1/cs81-module3b-toolkit/Results.md

 Testing isEven() gave the expected results, although it was true and false, not True and False (capitalized).
 Some examples were 2, 0, -2, and 4 returned true.
 3 and .2 returned false.

+Testing isOdd() gave the expected results.
+Some examples were 1, 3, and 33 returned true.
+0 and 2 returned false.